-Foreign-born students whose first language is not English may be required to take the Level of English Proficiency (LOEP) placement test at the Business and Continuing Education Division Harbor location.
-For more information, call the English Language Instruction Office at 410-986-5430.
+Foreign-born students whose first language is not English take the Level of English Proficiency (LOEP) placement test at the Business and Continuing Education Division Harbor location.
+For more information, call English Language Instruction (ELI) at 410-986-5434.

 CREDIT-BY-EXAMINATION